 Be social and connect with your audience

-Supposed one of your posts lights up a spark and someone replies to it – will you start a conversation online or will you ignore it, with automated posts pouring in, like no one is there to actually read them?
+Supposed one of your posts lights up a spark and someone replies to it – will you start a conversation online, or will you ignore it, with automated posts pouring in, like no one is there to actually read them?

 The purpose of social media, after all, is to connect (people between them and people with brands).
-Brands should be using social media to create relationship with customers and not to try to sell blatantly.
+Brands should be using social media to create a relationship with customers and not to try to sell blatantly.
 If you neglect interaction with audiences, you are denying the very scope of your posts.

 Track your social media results